Florida Elections For Governor And U.S. Senate Heading For Recount

 Two top elections in Florida are heading for recounts, with voters almost evenly divided on candidates in the state's races for governor and U.S. Senate.
 Unofficial vote tallies from all of Florida's 67 counties were turned in at noon on Saturday, and the narrow vote margins triggered machine recounts, which must be completed by Thursday.

 The most acrimonious of the elections may be the U.S. Senate race between Republican Gov. Rick Scott and incumbent Democrat Bill Nelson, which will have national consequences.
-If Nelson is able to retain his seat, it could leave Republicans with a 52-majority in the Senate.
+If Scott is able to retain his lead, it would expand the Republican majority in the Senate, which currently stands at 51 seats.

-Scott's lead had narrowed to .15 percentage points, or about 12,500 votes by Saturday afternoon.
+Scott's lead had narrowed to .15 percentage points, or about 12,500 votes, by Saturday afternoon.
 Florida law requires a machine recount when the leading candidate's margin is 0.5 percentage points or less.

 Nelson has filed a federal lawsuit asking to postpone the deadline for submitting election results, and a motion over the process of validating signatures on provisional and absentee ballots.